 - After copying the data, we can use the go command to start executing the instructions represented by that data.
 Shortly after the program begins, it will attempt to load the rest of the RTEMS software into memory from the network. - Instead of allowing that to happen, we can press any character on the keyboard to interrupt the process.
 You only have a couple of seconds to interrupt the process, but at that point, you will have the attention of the netBoot software, and can change its configuration parameters.
-Keep in mind that the prompt only stays there for a few seconds, so pay close attention and press any key when you see that prompt. - This process is the same for the mvme5500 and 6100.
+Keep in mind that the prompt only stays there for a few seconds, so pay close attention and press any key when you see that prompt.

+MVME6100> go -a4000000

-MVME5500> go -a4000000 Exception handling initialization done
+Exception handling initialization done

-Welcome to rtems 4.10.2 (PowerPC/PowerPC 7455/mvme5500) on MVME5500-0163 Build Date: 20050506PDT18:52:37
+Welcome to rtems-4.7(PowerPC/PowerPC 7455/mvme5500) on MVME5500-0163 Build Date: 20050506PDT18:52:37